baileymooreatx/Lifestyle/Nuts/Nuts.md

 ### Cashews

-Cashews are lower in fiber and beneficial fats compared to almonds or walnuts and are relatively higher in carbohydrates.
+[Cashews](./Cashew.md) are lower in fiber and beneficial fats compared to almonds or walnuts and are relatively higher in carbohydrates.
 More critically, they contain **oxalates**, which can interfere with calcium absorption and contribute to the formation of kidney stones, a risk that increases with age.

 While not strictly forbidden, they should not be the primary nut choice for those concerned with bone density or kidney health.

-The cashew grows outside a "cashew apple" and contains toxic oils similar to poison ivy in its shell, requiring careful processing.

 ### Macadamia Nuts